Cost-Efficient Large Language Model Serving for Multi-turn Conversations with CachedAttention: Performance Evaluation

 \subsection{Experimental Setup}

 \textbf{Testbeds.} All our experiments are performed on 4 NVIDIA A100 GPUs, each with 80GB HBM.
 The system is equipped with 128GB DRAM and 10TB SSDs.
 GPUs are connected to the host via PCIe Gen 4.

 We implement \attname in Pytorch and Python.
 The host memory and disks are managed in the form of blocks to improve storage utilization, similar to \cite{kwon_efficient_2023}.
 Our internal storage allocator allocates and deallocates storage blocks on demand.
-For the model executor, \attname integrates the implementation of popular LLMs such as LLaMA \cite{touvron2023llama} and Falcon \cite{refinedweb} using Pytorch \cite{paszke2019pytorch} and Transformers \cite{wolf2019huggingface}.
-NCCL library \cite{nvidia_nccl_2023} is applied for synchronization of the parallel GPU workers.
+For the model executor, \attname integrates the implementation of popular LLMs such as LLaMA~\cite{touvron2023llama} and Falcon~\cite{refinedweb} based on Transformers~\cite{wolf2019huggingface}.
 Dedicated CUDA streams are used for moving data between the GPUs and the host memory, overlapping the computation with proactive swapping.
 Separate IO threads migrate data between the host memory and the disks, overlapping the execution with the KV cache migrations.
 Continuous batching~\cite{yu_orca_2022} is enabled through experiments.

 \textbf{Models.} The experiments evaluate the open-sourced LLaMA-1 model with 65B~\cite{touvron2023llama}, LLaMA-2 models~\cite{touvron2023llama2} with 13B, 70B, and Falcon 40B~\cite{refinedweb}.
 The intermediate activation uses FP16, aligned with prior systems~\cite{yu_orca_2022, llm_vllm_2023}.
 We also implement Mistral-7B~\cite{jiang2023mistral} with a 32K context window.
 Unless specified otherwise, LLaMA-13B operates on two GPUs with 24 batches, while LLaMA-65B, LLaMA-70B, and Falcon-40B run on four GPUs, handling 24 batches each.